vishal-kumaar/moviespicker/README.md

 ## 📖 About

-Movies Picker is a visually appealing and interactive movie browsing application that allows users to explore and discover their favorite movies.
-Whether you're in the mood for action, romance, or comedy, Movies Picker has got you covered!
+Movies Picker is a visually appealing and interactive movie and tv series browsing application that allows users to explore and discover their favorite movies and tv series.
+Whether you're in the mood for action, romance, or comedy, etc. Movies Picker has got you covered!

 ## 🚀 Features

-- Browse through different movie categories and genres.
+- Browse through different movie and tv series categories and genres.
-- Access detailed information about movies, including cast, crew, trailers, budget, and more.
+- Access detailed information about movies and tv series, including cast, crew, trailers, budget, and more.
-- Search for movies and personalities related to the film industry.
+- Search for movies and tv series and personalities related to the film industry.
-- Get personalized movie recommendations based on your preferences.
+- Get personalized movies and TV series based on your favorite genres.
 - Enjoy a responsive and user-friendly interface.

 ## 🛠️ Tech Stack